 Transplant.
 In some situations, the best option is a kidney transplant or a kidney-pancreas transplant.
 If you and your doctor decide on transplantation, you'll be evaluated to determine whether you're eligible for this surgery.

 Symptom management.
 If you choose not to have dialysis or a kidney transplant, your life expectancy generally would be only a few months.
 You may receive treatment to help keep you comfortable.

 In the future, people with diabetic nephropathy may benefit from treatments being developed using regenerative medicine.
 These techniques may help reverse or slow kidney damage caused by the disease.
 For example, some researchers think that if a person's diabetes can be cured by a future treatment such as pancreas islet cell transplant or stem cell therapy, kidney function may improve.
 These therapies, however, are still investigational.

 In addition, researchers are testing in people stem cells and several new medications for diabetic nephropathy.

 Lifestyle behaviors can support your treatment goals.
 Depending on your situation, kidney function and overall health, these actions may include:

-- Adjusting your diet.
-Talk with a dietitian about limiting intake of sodium, choosing lower potassium foods and limiting the amount of protein you eat.
+Adjusting your diet.
+Talk with a dietitian about limiting how much sodium is in your diet, choosing lower potassium foods and limiting the amount of protein you eat.

-- Maintaining a healthy weight.
-If you need to lose weight, talk with your doctor about strategies for weight loss.
-Often this involves increasing daily physical activity and reducing calories.
+Maintaining a healthy weight.
+If you need to lose weight, talk with your doctor about weight-loss strategies, such as increasing daily physical activity and reducing calories.